Guac0/Guac0/README.md

 # Hi, I'm Andrew! 👋

-I'm a university student with a minor networking background currently studying cybersecurity as an undergraduate student in the USA.
+I'm a university student currently studying cybersecurity as an undergraduate student.
 I'm an active competitor in this field — if you've been participating in CyberPatriot over the past few years then I might've been right next to you on the scoreboards, and now that I'm in college I've jumped right into several live Red vs. Blue competitions as a Blue Teamer (aka: defense).
 I've experimented with some offensive tactics and CTF skills as well, and I plan to get involved there as well moving forward!

 ## Projects 📋